jxrvys/Nyarm64/Readme.md

   chat works regardless.
 - This has **not** been tested on real ARM64 hardware — only under QEMU software emulation.
 Expect device-specific surprises that this build hasn't encountered.
+- oh yeah and it doesnt have the nyarch logo cuz i forgot

 ## enhancing weebness